charleskoffler/clprolf/README.md

 simu_real_world_obj can have a more precised role, which can have an interpretation as machine tools, for graphical interfaces, or human-expert roles, for classes which could have a design role too(especially controllers).
 "Human expert" is quite similar in the intent, as expert system goals.
 And metaphors with real-world objects, like "Button", or "Window", are famous too.
-About the computer worker vision, we already use such vocabulary, when talking about a "server", or a "worker thread", which are well-established terms.
+About the computer worker vision, we already use such vocabulary, when talking about a "server", or a "worker thread" for a system thread, which are well-established terms.

 TEACHING PROGRAMMING OR JAVA TO CHILDREN
 Teaching advanced programming to children seems possible to children, while difficult with Java.
 Simol, or simol framework, can be a way to learn easily java too.
 Human expert or machine tools roles, as well as computer worker, which are intrinsically part of simol or simol framework, can be a way to explain complex topics to young children, and render object oriented programming accessible to children.